elmadjian/OEMC/README.md

-# Online Eye Movement Classification
+# Online Eye Movement Classification with Temporal Convolutional Networks

 This repository is part of a research project on online eye movement classification with temporal convolutional networks.
 It contains the codebase for several deep neural models